mahpat16/rtd-api-doc/docs/source/timeseries.rst

 housing trends, weather and sales predictions to name a few.
 Users have a variety of timeseries predictive models to choose from.
 Which type of model works best depends on the type of task and data that you are using.
 Tiyaro is making a large number of timeseries models available that you can easily and quickly train, compare and choose the model that works best for you without having to write a single line of code.
 There are 2 types of predictive models that are currently supported.
-Since

 * Univariate Forecasting
 * Univariate Forecasting with exogeneous variables